-The Hoflößnitz is located in the town of Radebeul in the German wine-growing region Saxony
+The Hoflößnitz is located in the municipality of Radebeul in the German wine-growing region Saxony

-, It can look back on more than 600 years of winemaking tradition dating back to 1401.
-Until the 19th century, the historic ensemble was the center of the stately viticulture and the site of courtly festivities in the Elbe Valley.
-At the beginning of the 20th century, a state viticulture and education institute was established.
-Today the estate is owned by the city of Radebeul and includes a winery museum, a winery, a wine tavern and a guest house.
+, It can look back on over 600 years of winegrowing tradition up to 1401.
+Until the 19th century, the historical ensemble was the center of the manorial viticulture and site of courtly festivities in the Elbe valley.
+At the beginning of the 20th century, a state wine-growing research and teaching institute was established.
+Today the complex is owned by the city of Radebeul and includes a winery museum, a winery, a wine bar and a guest house.
 The facility is a listed building.
-Managing director is Jörg Hahn, as cellar master since the year 2008 Felix Hößelbarth is responsible.
+Jörg Hahn is the managing director, and Felix Hößelbarth has been responsible as cellar master since 2008.

-The vineyards cover eight hectares of vineyards in the individual layers Golden carriage
+The vineyards cover eight hectares of vineyards in individual locations Golden wagon

 (Radebeul).
-Among other things, they are planted with the white varieties Müller-Thurgau, Pinot Blanc, Traminer and Riesling, as well as with the red varieties Regent and Pinot Noir.
-The vineyards are made according to the guidelines of the Organic viticulture
+They are planted with the white varieties Müller-Thurgau, Pinot Blanc, Traminer and Riesling, as well as with the red varieties Regent and Pinot Noir.
+The vineyards are cultivated according to the guidelines of the Organic viticulture

 farmed.
-This means among other things the construction of an active soil life by microorganisms, promotion of beneficials
+This means, among other things, the development of an active soil life through microorganisms, promotion of beneficials

-, Consistently dispensing with chemical agents and exclusively using organic fertilizer with the aim of healthy and high-quality grapes.
+, consistent avoidance of chemical agents and only the use of organic fertilizers with the aim of healthy and high-quality grapes.
 Certified organic wines are produced.